poizan42/codesnippet-20/codesnippet/readme.txt

 == Frequently Asked Questions ==

-= Do I need to wrap this my code in &lt code &gt block? = No.  Instead, wrap your code in a &lt pre &gt block and then use [code lang="lang"][/code] to wrap your code.
+= Do I need to wrap this my code in &#60;code&#62; block? = No.  Instead, wrap your code in a &#60;pre&#62; block and then use [code lang="lang"][/code] to wrap your code.

 == Usage ==
-The original author recommended always wrapping your code in a pre> tag; however, I’ve found that you generally don’t need to.
+The original author recommended always wrapping your code in a &#60;pre&#62; tag; however, I've found that you generally don't need to.
 To use it, simply surround your code with as such and specify your language type:

 [code lang="c"]
 int main(int argc, char** argv) { return 0; }